afirth/blog.camunda.org/content/post/2019/05/camunda-bpm-7110-alpha4-released.md

 <!--more-->

+## Batch Operation to Set a Removal Time
+tbd

 ## Engine Wide History Time to Live
 Introducing [History Cleanup](https://docs.camunda.org/manual/latest/user-guide/process-engine/history/#history-cleanup) to your Camunda BPM applications can reduce your footprint of history data radically.
 However, adding the necessary `historyTimeToLive` to all your process, case and decision definitions can be a tedious work to do.